It’s that time of year again when Asian lady beetles invade homes for a warmer habitat.

 How to Get Rid of Asian Lady Beetles Naturally

-Below are some home remedies and natural methods to get Asian lady beetles out of your house or from the outdoors.
+Below are some home remedies and natural methods for getting Asian lady beetles out of your house or the outdoors.

 1. Vacuuming